• Skip to primary navigation

 Sea Salt & Turbinado Sugar Dark Chocolate Almonds

 In case you haven’t used Turbinado sugar before, it’s a brown sugar with large coarse granules.
-I buy Sugar in the Raw brand (which you should be able to find right next to the regular sugar in the grocery store), and often use Turbinado sugar to top off my muffins and favorite galette recipe.
+I buy Sugar in the Raw brand (which you should be able to find right next to the regular sugar in the grocery store), and often use Turbinado sugar to top off my chocolate chip muffins and favorite galette recipe.

 Here it’s paired with sea salt for a crunchy, sweet and salty treat.
 You can sprinkle on as much of each as you’d like, but I always, always opt for more sugar than salt (shocker, right?).